 Magnesium is mineral that is essential to your health.
 It plays an important role in maintaining proper brain function, bone health and muscle activity.
 It also is essential for protein synthesis and energy metabolism .

-Not only are Keto Dieters often deficient of this important Electrolyte, but most humans are.
+Not only are Keto Dieters often deficient in this important Electrolyte, but most humans are.
 While the current recommended daily allowance (RDA) for adults is between 320 mg for women, and 420mg for men, the average US daily intake is around 250 mg.
 When you add the initial loss of electrolytes with the water loss at the start of your keto diet, and the changes in your dietary intake, you just may be facing a larger deficit than before.

 You can add magnesium to your diet in many ways.
 Naturally, magnesium is found in foods like nuts green leafy vegetables and milk products.